Skip to main content

 A Discussion on Black History in Kingston

-2026-03-04 17:30:00 2026-03-04 19:30:00 America/New_York We’ve Been Here Celebrate, affirm, and connect the Black Kingston community in this Black Light Series event with Yellow House Student Centre for Equity and Inclusion and Smith Engineering.
+2026-03-04 17:30:00 2026-03-04 19:30:00 America/New_York We’ve Been Here Celebrate, affirm and connect in this Black Light Series event with the Yellow House Student Centre for Equity and Inclusion and Smith Engineering at Queen's University.
 Central Branch -

 Wednesday, March 04